Diversity, Equity, and Inclusion

 1. Objectively measure NCMA community experiences

-Establish a baseline of membership experience through lens of diversity, equity, inclusion, and access.
+Establish a baseline of membership experience through the lens of diversity, equity, inclusion, and belonging.

-Conduct an independent DE&I assessment and repeat periodically to understand NCMA progress toward objectives to do more to promote and ingrain DE&I principles in the Association's governance.
+Conduct independent DE&I assessments regularly (no less frequently than the Strategic Plan updates every 3 years) to understand NCMA progress toward objectives to continuously promote and ingrain DE&I principles in the Association's governance.

-Capture self-reported member demographics to accurately capture member representation to identify areas we can implement practices to support governance and content development activities that reflect the diversity of NCMA.
+Use NCMA profiles to capture member demographics to ascertain representation and identify areas where NCMA can implement practices that reflect the diversity of the Association.

-Incorporate DE&I Recommendations into the Chapter Playbook and add related elements to the awards process.
+Incorporate DE&I recommendations into the Chapter Playbook and add related elements to the awards process.
 The Chapter Playbook is the guide shared with Chapter Leaders on how to manage and run a Chapter.
+The Playbook should encourage greater transparency in Chapter Leadership selection procedures and DE&I principles.

-National engages Chapters to extend the DE&I campaign, per Governance transparency, and share the objective of this effort, which is to sustain a welcoming place for all on their career journeys.
+National to continue Chapter engagement to extend the DE&I campaign, per recommendation, 6.
+Increase transparency, and share the objective of this effort, which is to promote and sustain a welcoming place for all on their career journeys.

 Governance

-Increase transparency of the selection process to NCMA members for National and Chapter leadership positions, and communicate more on progress toward NCMA DE&I goals and objectives.
+Increase transparency of the selection process to NCMA members for National and Chapter leadership positions and communicate progress that fosters NCMA DE&I goals and objectives.

-Conduct market research to identify ways to keep members informed on DE&I initiatives.
-One idea being considered is to share updates on a resources page on the NCMA site that includes, at a minimum the following:
+Conduct research to identify ways to keep members informed on DE&I initiatives.
+For example, consider sharing updates on the NCMA resources page that at a minimum include the following:

-• References of President's Executive Order on DE&I
+• References to the President's Executive Order 13985 on DE&I

 • NCMA Leadership goals and objectives in support of its own DE&I awareness policies and campaigns, including importance of DE&I structures relative to strength and diversity in CM